hylee1rt/PROJECT5/index.md

 |Ward                        |![download (9)](https://user-images.githubusercontent.com/66886936/118550460-b4842280-b72a-11eb-9ea8-df1c5f1ba0d1.png)|0.75|

 However, since we already know how many clusters there are (there are 3 individuals in our data), we will specify the number of clusters.
+Using 3 as the number of clusters and the linkage type "complete," we can achieve a 75% accuracy with this clustering method.

+## Classification

+### k-nearest neighbors (KNN)